Scanning & Linking

 - No more than 20% of a work may be scanned and posted without permission (even for educational use).
 This means that you should not be scanning entire books, plays or other works

-- If more than 20% of the work is necessary, we recommend that you place the entire book on physical library reserve
+- We recommend that you place the entire book on physical library reserve even if you are only using a chapter or section of it

 - Scan to PDF, DOC (Microsoft Word), JPEG, or TIFF file formats

 - Email the file to your Purchase email account or save it to a USB flash drive (but if you are doing more than 2 pages, use a USB—it’ll be faster and safer)